vivekKodira/logseq_tweaker/Readme.md

+## Goal
+A program that parses journal entries, helps find tags & child blocks in journals and (will one day) move them to the actual page

 ## Trigger
 [This reddit post](https://www.reddit.com/r/logseq/comments/1hhnwhs/logseq_and_what_happens_if_i_want_to_change_the/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

-## Goal
-A program that parses journal entries, helps find tags & child blocks in journals and fixes them by moving them to the actual page

 ## Structure
 - sample_workspace: A sample Logseq workspace